Alan Bowman (classicist): Academic career

 In 1995 Bowman became founding Director of the Centre for the Study of Ancient Documents at Oxford.
 In 2002 he became Camden Professor of Ancient History and Fellow of Brasenose College.

 In 1996, Bowman co-edited volume 10 of the Cambridge Ancient History second edition series, entitled The Augustan Empire, 43 BC - AD 69.
 As well as co-editing the volume, he also contributed the chapter on 'Provincial Administration and Taxation'.
 His fellow editors were Andrew Lintott, also of Oxford, and Edward Champlin, of Princeton University.

+In 1994, Bowman was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.